qjpcpu/relay/README.md

 relay
 =====================================

 `relay` is a command collector and trigger.
-Delegate all your high-frequency commands to relay, then use it via relay.
+Delegate all your high-frequency commands to relay, then use it conviencely.

 ### Install